dinoboff/singpath-verifiers/README.md

 We will setup a machine named "default" on a virtualbox VM and configure verifier to run on it.

-1. create the docker host : `docker-machine create -d virtualbox default`
+1. create the docker host : `docker-machine create -d virtualbox default`;
-2. checkout the verifier repository: `git clone https://github.com/ChrisBoesch/singpath-verifiers.git`
+2. checkout the verifier repository: `git clone https://github.com/ChrisBoesch/singpath-verifiers.git`;
-3. configure docker: `eval "$(docker-machine env default)"`
+3. configure docker: `eval "$(docker-machine env default)"`;
-4. configure the verifier for this machine: `cd singpath-verifiers; ./bin/verifier init`
+4. configure the verifier for this machine: `cd singpath-verifiers; ./bin/verifier init`;
+5. upload the rules (WIP: The rules are not yet public).

+TODO: publish rules or partial rules related to rules.

 ## Running the verifier

-1. start the machine: `docker-machine start default`
+0. start the machine if it's not already running: `docker-machine start default`
-2. configure docker: `eval "$(docker-machine env default)"`
+1. configure docker: `eval "$(docker-machine env default)"`
-3. start the verifier: `cd singpath-verifiers; ./bin/verifier start default` The first time it will need download the base images and build the verifier images without a cache; it will take a few minutes.
+2. start the verifier: `cd singpath-verifiers; ./bin/verifier start default` The first time it will need download the base images and build the verifier images without a cache; it will take a few minutes.
- 4. press "ctrl+c" to stop the verifier.
+3. press "ctrl+c" to stop the verifier.
- 5. Either stop the machine (`docker-machine stop default`) or restart the verifier [3].
+4. Either stop the machine (`docker-machine stop default`) or restart the verifier [3].

 The verifier will create a Firebase auth token using a Firebase secret if you